-Score Samples of observed riding 10 All very difficult skills with no simple skills or simple riding shown by all riders.
-8 Many skills at high difficulty but small mistakes; not all riders show the same high level.
-6 Generally lower on average or high with many mistakes.
-4 Only one or two skills at high level by a few riders.
+Score Samples of observed riding 15 All very difficult skills with long duration.
+All riders have the same high level of difficulty.
+13 Almost all skills are at high difficulty with enough duration.
+10 Many skills at high difficulty but some skills with short durations.
+8 Generally on average or higher difficulty but some skills with short duration.
+Not all riders have the same high level of difficulty.
+6 Generally lower on average or higher difficulty but many skills with short duration 4 Only one or two skills at high level by a fewer riders and/or many skills with short duration.
 2 O.K. and skills done reasonably long without compromising flow of routine.
-0 Look like will fall constantly; much repetition of skills; low difficulty when averaged for whole routine.
+0 Looks like will fall constantly; much repetition of skills; low difficulty when averaged for whole routine.

-4.4.4 Group Freestyle: Mistakes: Dismounts (Minor And Major) And Boundary
+3.25.4 Group Freestyle: Dismounts And Boundary

 The number of dismounts should be weighted by the number of riders in the group.
 High scores for a routine with no major dismounts, few or no minor dismounts, and which stays within the boundary.
 A group with three people cannot get a medium score if they have 5 major dismounts, while a group of 15 people can have 5 major dismounts and still earn a medium score.
 Judges need to be able to differentiate between a planned dismount and an unplanned dismount.
-A planned dismount may be stepping off the pedals after seat dragging for five revolutions.

 Major dismounts are when the unicycle falls and a hand, or any body part other than the rider's foot or feet touch(es) the floor.
+Major dismounts are also when the Choreography of a rider's routine is clearly affected.